 Family is important to us and we live a little too far from the kids’ grandparents for our taste.
 Now that both Dub and Eve are writing I want to encourage them to work on their letter writing and communication skills via snail mail.
 To help them (and your little writers), we use letter writing templates for kids.

-I’ve searched high and low for letter writing templates and have struggled to find a template with prompts that are appropriate for casual letter writing.
+I’ve searched high and low for letter writing templates that will work for young writers and have struggled to find a template with prompts that are appropriate for casual letter writing.

-These templates include writing prompts that cover the things we talk about at home at the end of each day: what they’re learning at school, their feelings at the moment, and the best and worst part of their days.
+The friendly letter template includes writing prompts that cover the things we talk about at home at the end of each day: what they’re learning at school, their feelings at the moment, and the best and worst part of their days.

 Do you have friends and family members who live far away?
 Are your kids starting to interact with pen pals, or heading off to summer camp?
 This template is for you!
 I’m sharing them here for my subscribers.
 Enjoy!